My Forking Life

 Recipe Notes and Tips

 • Please be careful when blending hot soups.
-Ensure your blender is capable of blending hot soups and don’t fill the blender more than halfway.
+Ensure your blender can handle them, and don’t fill it more than halfway.

 • An immersion blender can also be used.
-I find the soups to be a little more creamy when a standing blender is used.
+However, a standing blender makes the soups a little creamier.

-• Make the soup in a heavy-bottomed pot or dutch oven.
-They distribute the heat more evenly so your soup is less likely to catch.
+• Make the soup in a heavy-bottomed pot or Dutch oven.
+These pots distribute the heat evenly.

 Yellow squash soup served in a white bowl with croutons.